Avoiding Thick Tummy Tuck Scars

-- Better blood supply – By staying attached on the sides, the skin flap preserves most of its blood supply.
-Thus the healing is better, faster, and with less scarring.
+By having less dissection of the tissues with the Lockwood technique, the skin flap preserves most of its blood supply.
+With more blood supply, the healing is better, faster, and with less scarring.

-- Better scar placement – I place the incision well below the bikini line to allow for the fact that it will migrate up.
+I place the incision well below the bikini line to allow for the fact that it will migrate up.
 Because we do not have to worry about tension or blood supply, we can place the scar lower in the abdomen, closer to the pubis.
-Since there is little tension, there is less tendency for the scar to rise up as tissues relax.
+Since there is little tension at the surface of the scar, there is less tendency for the scar to rise up as tissues relax.
 In summary, the scar stays well below the bikini line.

 As if this were not enough, the Lockwood technique also has fewer complications than the traditional method.
 I use the Lockwood Technique for all of my Tummy Tuck and Body Lift procedures.
 I have written about the use of the Lockwood Technique in the Body Lift procedure previously.
 You don’t need to have a thick scar following your Tummy Tuck.